abpframework/abp/docs/en/Community-Articles/2022-11-28-ef-bulk-operations/POST.md

 ```

 > There is no need to take an action for bulk inserting.
 You can use the `InsertManyAsync` method of the repository instead of creating a new method for it if you don't have custom logic.
 It'll use a new bulk inserting feature automatically since it's available in EF Core 7.0.

+> `ExecuteDeleteAsync` breaks the soft delete and auditing since deleted entities are removed from the change tracker.
+ABP can't handle it.
+So, you have to be careful while using it.